Abandoned Mine Lands

 Mine Site News

-- The EPA recently finalized an Optimization Study (PDF) (59pp, 3.6MB, About PDF) for the Gilt Edge Mine Superfund site in Lawrence County, South Dakota.
-An on-site water treatment plant (WTP) continuously collects and treats acid rock drainage water that is collected at various facilities around the site.
-The study evaluated options to increase remedy effectiveness, cost control and technical improvement.
-The study identified opportunities to realize significant savings from the sites' water treatment plant by optimizing the system - up to 55% reduction in electricity usage from upgrading pumps and motors, changing procedures, and negotiating new energy costs with utilities.
+- EPA recently finalized an Optimization Study (PDF) (59pp, 3.6MB, About PDF) for the French Gulch/Wellington-Oro Mine Site near Breckenridge, Colorado.
+An on-site water treatment plant (WTP) continuously collects and treats acid rock drainage water from the site.
+The study evaluated WTP operational effectiveness and efficiency and provided recommendations to increase plant effectiveness, cost control and technical improvements.

 Mine Site Tools and Resources